 I grew up on a small dairy farm in Mississippi.
-I had a Vision beginning in 1950 when I was 13, “to get off the farm”.
+My Vision beginning in 1950 at age 13, “to get off the farm”.
 My first step was to graduate from high school.
 However, I clearly remember the week of depression after graduation.
 Then followed a hard 5 years with very limited money to graduate from Mississippi State University with a degree in Civil Engineering.
 The same week of depression occurred.
 As life progressed I found that as I met one goal I was immediately faced with another one, most of the time harder.

 In about 1980 I developed my own process for strategic planning.
 First find your purpose or vision, then develop the strategies and action steps to make the vision reality.
 From 1983 to 2014 we used this process of strategic planning or visioning in over 60 regions in the US and one Caribbean county.